AbdurRafey/Fall2018Class/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+Main challeges were mostly technical as I was having an issue displaying larger totals for tax and total based on initial bill value, but I was able to fix this and add aesthetical designs to improve the display.

 ## License